Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 1. **Clone the Repository**: Begin by cloning the project repository to your local machine.
 Open a terminal and execute the following command:
 `git clone https://github.com/Dark-Rosaleen/GRA-Abschlussprojekt.git`

 2. **Verify Installation of Prerequisites**: Ensure that the required versions of C, C++, and SystemC are installed on your system.
-If you are unsure or need to install the prerequisites, run the provided `setup.sh` script by executing: `./setup.sh`
+If you are unsure or need to install the prerequisites, run the provided `setup.sh` script by executing: `bash ./src/assets/scripts/setup.sh`
 This script will guide you through the installation of any missing prerequisites.

 3. **Build the Project**: With the prerequisites in place, compile the project using the `make` command.
 In the terminal, navigate to the project directory and execute: `make`